 A newly appointed department chairperson will be reviewed during the third year of service concurrent with his/her appointment at the University.
 At the beginning of the third year, the dean will inform the Provost and call the department together for the purpose of initiating a review, discussing the process, and agreeing on the specific procedures to be followed.
-All departments will follow the general procedures and the specific instrument included in this document, along with mutually determined approaches at the department and college levels.
+All departments will follow the general procedures along with mutually determined approaches at the department and college levels.
 The continuing appointment as chairperson will be subject to this review.
-The normal periodic review for individuals continued will be within a three- to five year cycle as recommended by the dean and approved by the Provost.
+The normal periodic review for individuals continued will be within a three- to five -year cycle as recommended by the dean and approved by the Provost.

 An extraordinary review of the department chairperson may be initiated at any time by a majority vote of the members of the department in accordance with departmental procedures.
 The respective college dean or the Provost may also initiate a review at any time.
 Upon receipt of a request for extraordinary review, the appropriate college dean will call the department together as described in the periodic review cycle.
 The general procedures and instrument described in this document will be followed.
 Special attention may be focused on the timing of the review and areas of special concern resulting in the extraordinary request.

 The entire review process will be conducted within the context of the responsibilities of the department and its individual members and the functions of the department chairperson.
-Emphasis will be placed on the nature and focus of the review, along with the following guidelines and procedures.
+Emphasis will be placed on the nature and focus of the review, along with the following guidelines.
 Throughout this entire process, the department chairperson retains his/her right to resign the position.

-Guidelines for the Review of Department Chairpersons.
 The review of a department chairperson requires cooperation and mutual discussion.
 It is important that professional integrity and respect be maintained by all parties involved.
-The following guidelines are provided for those involved in the review process to ensure proper focus so the overall effort will not be counterproductive to the stated purpose:
+The following guidelines are provided for those involved in the review process to ensure proper focus so the overall effort will not be counterproductive to the stated purpose

 The specific purpose of the review process and the suggested guidelines provide a basis for the review of the department chairperson.
 Such factors as the size and complexity of the department and type of review may suggest variations in the approaches utilized.
 However, the intent of the following procedures should be maintained.